esraaMohamed/Entertainment-Center-App/README.md

 To run this project, open the entertainment_center.py python file in your IDE and run it, the movies web page should open

+To run the API version, open the entertainment_center_api.py file in your IDE and run it, the movies web page should open

 If you do not have an IDE but you have python installed on your laptop:

 1- open your terminal